 Action Description X Create Launches the Create VM Wizard.
-See "Creating a New Virtual Machine" on page 125 . import/Restore Imports or restores a VM from a set of OVF and VHD files.
-See "Creating and Migrating Virtual Machines" on page 125.
-Open Virtual Machine Format (OVF) is an open standard for packaging and dis tributing physical or virtual machine data.
+See "Creating a New Virtual Machine" on page 125 .
+Import/Restore Imports or restores a VM from a set of OVF and VHD files.
+See "Creating and Migrating Virtual Machines" on page 125.Open Virtual Machine Format (OVF) is an open standard for packaging and dis- tributing physical or virtual machine data.
 The OVF format contains meta-data information about the VM.
-A Virtual Hard Disk (VHD) is a file that contains the tual disk information.
+A Virtual Hard Disk (VHD) is a file that contains the vir tual disk information.
 The following actions s are available for use if the VM is running.
-Console Opens a console for the selected VM.
-See "Opening a Virtual Machine Console Session" on page 158 .
-Shuts down the selected VM.
-See "Shutting Down a Virtual Machine" on pa Shutdown 156 .
+Opens a console for the selected VM.
+See "Opening a Virtual Machine ConsoleConsole Shutdown Shuts down the selected VM.
+See "Shutting Down a Virtual Machine" on page 156 .

 Action Description Power Off Immediately stops processing in the selected VM and destroys its memory state.
 Use this only as a last resort, when the VM cannot be successfully shut-down.
 See "Powering Off a Virtual Machine" on page 157 .
-The following actions s are available if the VM is shut down or stopped.
 Config Launches the Reprovision Virtual Machine wizard.
 The VM must be shut down prior to launching this wizard.
 See "Reprovisioning Virtual Machine Resources" on page 161 Start Boots the selected VM.
 See "Starting a Virtual Machine" on page 156 .
-Boot From CD Boots a VM from the selected virtual CD.
-See "Booting from a Virtual CD" on page 171.
-The following action is available if the everRun Enterprise software has removed the VM from service and powered it off because an excessive failure rate.
+Boots a VM from the selected virtual CD.
+See "Booting from a Virtual CD.Boot From CD - is available if the everRun Enterprise software has removed the VM from service ecause an excessive failure rate.
 Reset Device Resets the mean time between failures (MTBF) counter for a VM so it can be brought back into service.
-See "Resetting MTBF for a Failed Virtual Machine" on page 176.
+See "Resetting MTBF for a Failed Virtual Machine" on page 176 .
 When a VM crashes, the everRun software automatically restarts it, unless it has fallen below its MTBF threshold.
 If the VM is below the MTBF threshold, the everRun software leaves it in the crashed state.
 If necessary, you can click Reset Device to restart the VM and reset the MTBF counter.